tinacms/tina.io/content/docs/features/data-fetching.md

 > For more information on writing queries for your specific schema, check out our ["Using the GraphQL API"](/docs/graphql/overview/) docs.

-{{ WarningCallout text="The above example is incomplete for simplicity, and uses the experimental `useGraphqlForms`.
-Continue reading to see how data-fetching works in NextJS" }}

 ## Querying Tina content in NextJS

 In NextJS, content is typically queried statically at build-time, or with SSR.